Gulf Coast Exploreum Science Center: Exhibits

-The Exploreum is home to several permanent galleries including Hands On Hall, the Wharf of Wonder, Curiosity Factory, and My BodyWorks - a health exhibit.
-My BodyWorks opened Winter 2009 and is an interactive, technologically advanced exhibit, custom designed for the Exploreum.
-A community project presented by Infirmary Health Foundation, it is dedicated to human health and workforce development.
-My BodyWorks also features a fully functioning biology lab where science educators present materials that delve further into the topics presented in the gallery.
+The Exploreum is home to several permanent galleries including Hands On Hall, the Wharf of Wonder, and Curiosity Factory.
+My BodyWorks opened Winter 2009 and was an interactive exhibit, custom designed for the Exploreum.
+A community project presented by Infirmary Health Foundation, it was dedicated to human health and workforce development.
+My BodyWorks also featured a biology lab where science educators presented materials that delved further into the topics presented in the gallery.
+My BodyWorks closed in Summer 2025.

 The Hands On Hall is the Exploreum's original exhibit gallery and contains more than 20 interactive exhibits.
-The Wharf of Wonder is a community project of the Junior League of Mobile and features an optimal learning environment for the smallest of Exploreum visitors, from infants to age 5.
+The Wharf of Wonder is a community project of the Junior League of Mobile.

 The Exploreum hosts a variety of traveling exhibits.
 Past traveling exhibits have included "Mysteries of Egypt: Wonderful Treasures from the Pharaoh's Tomb" in 2001, "China!
 7,000 Years of Innovation" in 2002, "International Space Station" in 2003, "The Brain: It's All In Your Head" in 2004, "The Dead Sea Scrolls" in 2005, "Mummy: The Inside Story" in 2006, and "A Day in Pompeii" in 2007.
 In 2008, the Exploreum hosted "Our Body: The Universe Within", featuring actual human plastinated bodies.
 In 2009 "Bob the Builder - Project Built It", "Sea Lion Splash" in 2010, and "Kangaroo Kraze" in 2011, featuring live kangaroos, all came to the Exploreum.
 In 2019 "Genghis Khan: The Great Civilizer" displayed over 400 artifacts, costumes, weaponry and featured live performances by Mongolian artisans.